LiskArchive/lips/proposals/lip-nazar-architecture.md

 # Reference implementation

-You can find complete prototype implementing this proposal on [https://github.com/LiskHQ/lisk-modular]()
+A complete prototype implementing this proposal can be found at [https://github.com/LiskHQ/lisk-modular](https://github.com/LiskHQ/lisk-modular)

 # Backwards compatibility

-This proposal intended to implement same protocol specification without any amendments.
-So it will be 100% backward compatible to the point this implementation starts.
+This proposal is intended to conform to the existing protocol specification without any amendments.
+So it will be 100% backward compatible at the point when this proposal is adopted.

 # Appendix

-**How deep the segregation should be?**
+**How deep the segregation of functionality should be?**

-This proposal is not suggesting to break every thing to microservices.
-Not at all.
-It's not a microservices application design.
-What we are suggesting is to decouple the code into separate modules and later decide, which of these modules can run as separate independent process.
-May be that requires communicating with other process or even just by communicating directly with database.
+This proposal is not suggesting a microservices application design.
+The suggestion is to decouple the code into separate modules and later decide, which of these modules can run as separate independent process.

-In first phase we suggested to create 3 modules which will be three different running processes.
-Once these three up, running and communicating to each other.
-We will do further segregations and see how to improve it.
+In the first phase of implementation, the suggestion is to separate three modules which will be run in separate processes.
+Once this reorganisation is complete we can investigate how best to improve the architecture with further segregations.

 **How debugging will work with this architecture**